OpenAgentsInc/v2/docs/chat-refactor.md

 ## Objectives

 1. Move and consolidate the `components/chat/` directory to `panes/chat/` (COMPLETED)
-2. Refactor and simplify the duplicates between `store/chat.ts` and `hooks/useChat.ts`
+2. Refactor and simplify the duplicates between `store/chat.ts` and `hooks/useChat.ts` (COMPLETED)
-3. Ensure the chat pane consumes the refactored functionality correctly
+3. Ensure the chat pane consumes the refactored functionality correctly (IN PROGRESS)

 ## Step 1: Move and Consolidate `components/chat/` to `panes/chat/` (COMPLETED)